DmitriiABeliaev/COVID-19-Medical-Outcome-ML-Prediction/README.md

 - Random Forest achieved the best F1-scores and accuracy with minimal overfitting.
 - Class distributions were balanced post-SMOTENC application.
 - Models demonstrated robust performance even on unseen (unlabeled) data.
+- For more details of our detailed work process and finding check report.pdf

 ## Team Contributions
 - Dmitrii Beliaev